 A Cartesian-XY-head gantry system is a type of motion control system commonly used in 3D printers (and a wide variety of other classes of CNC machines).
 This construction approach moves the printhead or extruder along the X-axis of the gantry and moves the Y-axis by moving the entire gantry.
 This can involve moving a high mass on the Y-axis and may result in a greater risk of machine vibrations, especially during high acceleration maneuvers.

-In such a gantry system, the print bed is fixed and the printhead or extruder moves along two perpendicular axes, typically running on ground shafts with recirculating ball linear bearings.
+In such a gantry system, the print bed is fixed, and the printhead or extruder moves along two perpendicular axes, typically running on ground shafts with recirculating ball linear bearings.
 Higher-priced versions often use V rails with externally V-grooved roller bearings as guides, resulting in reduced bearing wear.
-The X axis is usually defined as across the machine, while the Y axis is oriented backward/forwards relative to the device.
+The X axis is usually defined as across the machine, while the Y axis is oriented backward/forward relative to the device.
 The Z axis positions the vertical height of the printhead or extruder and is carried on the X motion of the gantry.

 Cartesian-XY gantry systems are simple and easy to construct and operate.
 They also provide good precision and repeatability, allowing high-precision positioning of the printhead.
 However, they have limitations in terms of speed and acceleration and may lack stiffness in some respects.